 Taking Global Education to the Heart of the Matter

-Last year, Borneo Nature Foundation and Bina Cita Utama (BCU) School hosted the first ever Global Issues Network (GIN) youth conference in Kalimantan.
+In 2016, Borneo Nature Foundation and Bina Cita Utama (BCU) School hosted the first ever Global Issues Network (GIN) youth conference in Kalimantan.
 This international conference welcomed 115 students from Central Kalimantan with 100 young people from Jakarta, Bali, Korea, Singapore and Australia.
 More than 300 people came together at the BCU School in Palangka Raya for the three-day conference.